 Many small businesses start out as sole proprietors and as their business grows, they may switch to an LLC or S-corp.
 It’s important to consult with a CPA or tax professional to assist you with deciding which organizational structure makes the most sense for your business.

 If you sell products, then you should be collecting sales tax from your customers.
 Sales tax rates vary by county and city.
 If you sell products in multiple locations, then you have to keep track of all of the taxes collected and pay those taxes to the appropriate government entity when they are due.
 QuickBooks allows you to easily track sales tax collected by county and city.

 Before you start selling products and collecting sales tax in any state, you must file an application to collect and report sales tax in each state that you plan to do so.
 To learn more about state and local tax requirements, check out the Federation of Tax Administrators.

-If you had net earnings of $400 or more in self-employment income then you must pay self-employment tax.
-This includes but is not limited to the following entities:
+Self-employment taxes are paid by someone who is self-employed.
+Self-employment taxes cover Social Security and Medicare contributions that would normally be withheld from a paycheck for wage earners.
+If you have net earnings of $400 or more in self-employment income, then you must pay self-employment tax.
+This includes, but is not limited to, the following entities:

 - Sole proprietors

 - Partners in a partnership